js-zero/docs/docs/index.md

 Much of programming in web development today is **"data in, data out"**.
 That is, given some data sources, we write programs to combine / aggregate / transform that data, then output the result.

-JavaScript Zero fills this niche; it tries to make writing such programs bug-free, using a **compatible subset** of the ubiquitous language of the web.
+JavaScript Zero fills this niche; it tries to make writing such programs bug-free, using a **typesafe, compatible subset** of the ubiquitous language of the web.

 ## Vision & Goals